-There are several museums in town worth a visit including the Prime Berth Fishing Museum, chock a block full of down-home Newfoundland history and the Twillingate Museum & Craft Shop – which sheds a light on what typical rooms would have looked like back in the day.
-Alongside you can purchase local crafts, books and gifts.
+There are several museums in town worth a visit including the Prime Berth Fishing Museum, chock a block full of down-home Newfoundland history and the Twillingate Museum and Craft Shop – which sheds a light on what typical rooms would have looked like back in the day.
+You can purchase local crafts, books and gifts here.

 Entertainment in Twillingate

 In the summer you can avail yourself of live music and theatre.
 Plan ahead to catch a show so you can get an inside look at the Newfoundlander’s famous sense of humour and musical abilities.

 Catch the Split Peas – a group of seven women who show the rest of the world what a Newfoundland kitchen party looks like.
 Shows are every Tuesday in the summer for two hours.
 Be ready to join a sing-along.